Home

 All about Norite and Laterite Properties

 Know all about Norite and Laterite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Norite belongs to Igneous Rocks while Laterite belongs to Sedimentary Rocks.Texture of Norite is Phaneritic whereas that of Laterite is Earthy, Massive, Porphyritic.
 Norite appears Veined and Shiny and Laterite appears Rough and Banded.
-The luster of Norite is not available while that of Laterite is dull.
+The luster of Norite is while that of Laterite is dull.
 Norite is available in dark grey to black colors whereas Laterite is available in brown, buff, red colors.
 The commercial uses of Norite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Laterite are an oil and gas reservoir, source of bauxite, used in aquariums.

 Compare Igneous Rocks